ogunmakindetobi/college/README.md

 </ol>

- If login:
+ # If login:

 <ol>
 <li>An user can fill in the form to go to "Login"</li>
 <li>It will navigate the user to "profile" page</li>
 <li>click on course page to create a course for other non Registered users</li>
-<li>On the couser page , they can add the course  name, description, number and ,mark that each course takes.</li>
+<li>On the course page , they can add the course  name, description, number and ,mark that each course takes.</li>
 <li>When this is create its loops back to home page with message course created sucessfully</li>
 <li>The user can see their memory is added on the page</li>
 <li>The user can  delete the memory by clicking on the buttons</li>
 </ol>

+# Course page
+* Form to create course.

 ## Features